Information on Entry Requirements

 Most students will meet the requirements, but it is worth checking to be sure.
 Many universities will have some caveats that enable them to admit good students if they don’t meet the General Entrance requirements.

-Each course will have its own entry requirements, often specifying both the subjects you must already have studied, as well as the grades you will need to have acheived.
+Each course will have its own entry requirements, often specifying both the subjects you must already have studied, as well as the grades you will need to have achieved.

-- The current post-16 curriculum allows universities to express their entry requirements in a wide variety of ways.
+- The current post-16 curriculum across the UK and world allows universities to express their entry requirements in a wide variety of ways.
+If you are confused, always contact the university themselves.

-- Universities make choices about the number of units that should be taken, how many A Levels or Advanced Highers will be required, whether Key Skills will be compulsory or which vocational qualifications (e.g. BTECs) are appropriate.
+- Universities make choices about the number of units that should be taken, how many A Levels or Advanced Highers will be required or which vocational qualifications (e.g. BTECs) are appropriate.

 Our individual university profiles state basic entry requirements, but you should always check the specific entry requirements for the course you are interested in.